abarker/abarker.github.io/content/setting_up_vim_spellchecking.rst

 These are short instructions for setting up the Vim or Gvim editor to do spellchecking.
 A Unix-type shell is assumed.

-1. Create a subdirectory of your ``.vim`` directory to hold the dictionary of new words:
+1. Create a subdirectory of your ``.vim`` directory to hold the local dictionary of new words:

    .. code-block:: bash